techreturners/lm-lab-css-react-tailwind/README.md

 - You can add the VSCode extension `Tailwind CSS IntelliSense` for autocomplete and Tailwind support

 - Bonus points if you can make the page responsive

-- Don't forget to check the docs!
+- Don't forget to check the docs 🗺

+Good luck! 🙌